Relearning the Lessons. John Terraine’s 1984 WFA Address

 The infant is growing up!

-1984 - thanks to the WFA - provided me with an occasion of great privilege and pleasure.
-In November, at the invitation of the Association, I took part in the Remembrance Pilgrimage to the Ypres Salient; it was a very special occasion from many points of view.
+1984—thanks to the WFA—provided me with an occasion of great privilege and pleasure.
+In November, at the Association's invitation, I took part in the Remembrance Pilgrimage to the Ypres Salient; it was a very special occasion from many points of view.

-First, of course, it marked the 70th anniversary of the outbreak of the war, and the creation of the battle-front that our Association exists to commemorate - that alone gave it a particular quality which one sensed was entirely appreciated by all the groups taking part in the ceremonies in Ypres.
+First, of course, it marked the 70th anniversary of the outbreak of the war and the creation of the battlefront that our Association exists to commemorate—that alone gave it a particular quality that one sensed was entirely appreciated by all the groups taking part in the ceremonies in Ypres.

-Thirdly, to the amazement of us all, November 11 in Ypres in 1984 (and, indeed, the whole tour except the last day) was a day of wonderful warmth and sunshine, and that deeply impressive and evocative town looked absolutely superb.
-I recalled that in 1914 November 11 was the day the fine autumn weather broke - the day the British Army was introduced to the lasting physical misery of the Western Front.
+Thirdly, to the amazement of us all, November 11 in Ypres in 1984 (and, indeed, the whole tour except the last day) was a day of wonderful warmth and sunshine.
+That deeply impressive and evocative town looked absolutely superb.
+I recalled that in 1914, November 11 was the day the fine autumn weather broke - the day the British Army was introduced to the lasting physical misery of the Western Front.
 I reflected, too, that our good fortune underlined once more the sheer bad luck of that rotten autumn of 1917; if the rain then had waited until November 11, what a different result there might have been!

-And finally there was the very real pleasure — this is no blarney, I promise you of getting to know some fellow members in a way that ten or fifteen years of annual general meetings would hardly be likely to match.
+Finally, there was the very real pleasure—this is no blarney; I promise you—of getting to know some fellow members in a way that ten or fifteen years of annual general meetings would hardly be likely to match.

-So now to what I suppose we may describe as the main body of my discourse - and I shall continue to strike the personal note, and hope not to displease you.
+So now to what I suppose we may describe as the main body of my discourse—I shall continue to strike a personal note and hope not to displease you.

-It is the first full-length treatment that I have attempted of a World War II topic, and as you can see, by its very nature it is comprehensive - it takes in pretty well the whole of the war in Europe.
-Not the Far East, to my regret; but that was impossible - as it is my text runs to 687 pages.
+It is the first full-length treatment of a World War II topic that I have attempted, and as you can see, by its very nature, it is comprehensive—it covers pretty well the whole of the war in Europe.
+Not the Far East, to my regret, but that was impossible—as it is, my text runs to 687 pages.

-I need hardly tell you that in the course of writing this book I found myself constantly thinking of the other war - our war - and comparing the two, and it is that comparison that I want to talk to you about today, because I often think that the most regrettable manifestations of misunderstanding of "our" war, the war of the Western Front, stem from incorrect comparisons with the second war.
+I need hardly tell you that in the course of writing this book, I found myself constantly thinking of the other war—our war—and comparing the two.
+It is that comparison that I want to talk to you about today because I often think that the most regrettable manifestations of misunderstanding of "our" war, the war of the Western Front, stem from incorrect comparisons with the Second War.

 One comparison, however, I would not dispute; I found it in the autobiography of a very distinguished airman - Marshal of the Royal Air Force Sir John Slessor, who rose to the top of his Service, Chief of the Air Staff, 1950-52, and died in 1979.
 Slessor wrote: